UK supermarket Morrisons returns to underlying sales growth

-The group, owned since 2021 by U.S. private equity firm Clayton, Dubilier & Rice, said like-for-like sales, excluding fuel and VAT sales tax, rose 0.1% in the 13 weeks to Jan.
+The group, owned since 2021 by U.S. private equity firm Clayton, Dubilier & Rice, said on Thursday its like-for-like sales, excluding fuel and VAT sales tax, rose 0.1% in the 13 weeks to Jan.
 29, its fiscal first quarter.

 It said total revenue was up 3.4% to 4.71 billion pounds ($5.83 billion).